 Quick loans you can apply for in Australia

 Once you send your application through you will generally be approved or conditionally approved.
 Once you receive a credit contract agreement (this may be by SMS or email) and have agreed to it, the money will be deposited into your bank account.

 The time this takes will depend on who you bank with and when you agree to the loan contract.
 You can typically have your loan amount in your account on the same day for quick cash loan contracts agreed to before 2pm.
 You can find out more information on the lender’s site (by clicking "Go to Site" on the tables above) when you apply.

 Four features you’ll want to know about quick loans

 Quick loans vary between lenders, but there are some common features to bear in mind.

 - You can apply if you have bad credit.
 Most lenders who operate in this space will consider you for a quick cash loan even if you have bad credit.
 The degrees of bad credit they are willing to accept differ, but mainly they just want to know you have the ability to repay your loan.

 - You can receive the money in a few hours.
-Turnaround time differs between lenders and depends who you bank with.
+Turnaround time differs between lenders and depends upon your banking institution.
 If you have an account with the Big Four, you can usually receive your loan within a few hours of applying.
 At the latest you'll have your loan on the next business day.

 - The fees are capped.
 If you’re borrowing less than $2,000 for terms of between 16 days and one year, lenders cannot charge more than a 20% establishment fee and a 4% monthly fee.